JENNIFER GRAF | ASSOCIATE HEAD COACH

 Graf works primarily with the Troy forwards and helped Ronita Garrett to a Troy-record 21 double-doubles in 2014-15, a mark that led the Sun Belt and ranked eighth in NCAA.
 Garrett averaged 15.6 points per game and 11.1 rebounds per game, ranking fifth and first in the Sun Belt, respectively.

-As a team, Troy has led the Sun Belt in scoring in all three of Graf’s seasons, including finishing in the top 20 in each of the last two seasons.
+As a team, Troy has led the Sun Belt in scoring in all five of Graf’s seasons, including finishing in the NCAA top 20 in each of the last four seasons.
 In 2013-14 the Trojans averaged 80.4 points per game, becoming just the second Sun Belt team since 2000 to average over 80.0 points per game.

-In her three seasons with the program, Graf has coached five first or second team All-Sun Belt selections, more than the program had in its previous seven seasons combined in the Sun Belt.
+In her five seasons with the program, Graf has coached seven first or second team All-Sun Belt selections, more than the program had in its previous seven seasons combined in the Sun Belt.

 Graf came to Troy after spending the previous eight seasons as the head coach at Northwestern State in Natchitoches, La.
 Graf spent 16 seasons overall with the Lady Demons, including four years as a player and four as an assistant coach.

 Graf was named the Lady Demons’ head coach on Sept.
 1, 2004, becoming the youngest NCAA Division I head coach at the time at the age of 26.
 In her eight seasons at the helm of the Northwestern State program, Graf posted a 106-131 career record, giving her the third most wins in program history.